 Using vulnerability scanners and other automated tools can help ease the early stages of development.
 A sound scanner should help teams identify vulnerabilities and exploits while prioritizing those needing immediate correction.
 The tools should also provide suggestions for mitigation and repair.

 Incorporating the best security practices throughout the SDLC does not have to be complex and burdensome.
-SOOS offers an easy-to-integrate software composition analysis solution that is enticingly affordable for the low monthly rate of $99.
+SOOS offers an easy-to-integrate software composition analysis solution that is enticingly affordable.
 Finally, an OSS vulnerability scanning tool for everyone with unlimited users and unlimited scans at an unbeatable price!